swu-oopj/Lectures/README.md

 Students should be familiar with basic programming concepts (i.e. loops, functions) preferably (but not necessary) in C or some C style language.

+## Homework

+### Homework #1 (5 points)
+Deadline: Wednesday, June 10th 8:00 (local time)

+Accept the class using GitHub class link: [https://classroom.github.com/a/NPuYoGeI](https://classroom.github.com/a/NPuYoGeI), and push your code until the deadline.